No Guts No Glory (Phyno album): Background and promotion

-Singles and other releases
+Initially scheduled for release in November 2013, No Guts No Glory was strategically postponed in order to capitalize on the downtime of the Nigerian music industry during the first quarter of the year.
+On March 15, 2014, Phyno released the album's cover art and track list.
+He promoted the project by rolling out several tee shirts with the NGNG logo.

 The Olamide-assisted track "Ghost Mode" was released on September 25, 2012, as the album's lead single.
-It won Best Collabo at both the 2012 The Headies Awards and 2013 Nigeria Entertainment Awards.
-The music video for "Ghost Mode" was shot and directed in Lagos by Clarence Peters.

-The album's second single "Man of the Year (Obago)" was released on March 23, 2013.
+The song won Best Collabo at both the 2012 The Headies Awards and 2013 Nigeria Entertainment Awards.
+The music video for "Ghost Mode" was filmed in Lagos by Clarence Peters.
+The album's second single, "Man of the Year (Obago)", was released on March 23, 2013.
 The song was produced by Phyno and won Best Rap Single at The Headies 2012.
-The music video for the song was also shot and directed by Clarence Peters in Abakpa Nike, and features a cameo appearance from Illbliss.
+Its music video was also recorded by Peters in Abakpa Nike and features a cameo appearance from Illbliss.
 In September 2013, the Nigerian Broadcasting Corporation banned the music video from being broadcast.

-The album's third single "Parcel" was released on October 11, 2013.
-It was originally titled "Parcel (a Big Nwa)".
-The Clarence Peters-directed music video for the song was released on February 19, 2014.
-The album's fourth single "O Set" was released on March 4, 2014.
-It was produced by WizzyPro and features guest vocals by P-Square.
+The album's third single "Parcel", originally titled "Parcel (a Big Nwa)", was released on October 11, 2013.
+The song's music video was directed by Peters and released on February 19, 2014.
+On March 4, 2014, Phyno released the album's fourth single "O Set", which was produced by WizzyPro and features guest vocals by P-Square.
 The music video for "O Set" was directed by Jude Engees Okoye and uploaded to YouTube at approximately 4 minutes.

-On May 22, 2014, Phyno released the Clarence Peters-directed visuals for "Alobam".
+On May 22, 2014, Phyno released the Peters-directed visuals for "Alobam".
 The song was produced by Major Bangz and is an Igbo slang for "My Guy".
-In the video, Phyno paid tribute to some of his peers including Ice Prince, Flavour, P-Square, Olamide and J Martins.
+In the video, Phyno paid tribute to some of his peers, including Ice Prince, Flavour, P-Square, Olamide and J Martins.
 On September 2, 2014, Phyno released the visuals for the Flavour-assisted track "Authe (Authentic)".

+Composition

+Phyno narrated his life story in a hilarious manner on the album's intro.
+"Alobam" is an ode to Phyno's friends who have contributed to his success; the song's instrumental is a cross between Drake's "Worst Behavior" and Olamide's "Sitting on the Throne".
+"Good Die Young" samples Marvin Gaye's version of "Abraham, Martin and John", and is a tribute to the friends Phyno lost to diseases, accident and armed robbery.
+"Nme Nme" is a groovy highlife throwback song about life's enjoyment, while "Chukwu Na Enye" is a highlife song with a gospel feel.
+Nigeria's rich language diversity is displayed in "Aju (She Know It)".